-Culinary Tours of Charleston solves your dilemma by introducing guests to the history of the Holy City, from its founding by the British to Native American influences to French and Spanish settlements to African slave cooking to the modern day.
+Culinary Tours of Charleston solves your dilemma by introducing guests to the history of the Holy City, from its founding by the British to Native American influences to French and Spanish settlements to African slave cooking to the modern-day.

 Charleston is one of the biggest foodie towns in the United States.
 The first question people ask you is, “Where did you eat?”
 Reservations at James Beard award-winning restaurants like Husk, FIG and McCrady’s can be hard to come by.

 We were served grits, which are a hit or miss with non-natives, and a cup of sweet tea, as well as a sweet potato cake.
-Our next stop was the Charleston Cooks! store, where we tried benne wafers, a crunchy bite of sesame.
+Our next stop was the Charleston Cooks! store (also closed), where we tried benne wafers, a crunchy bite of sesame.

 And for the sweets lovers on the tour, there’s a stop for pralines and chocolates at Market Street Sweets, where you can watch them make them right in front of you.

-I loved that this tour give visitors a primer to Southern food before they venture out to the other well-known restaurants.
-The guides are very knowledgable and have a real passion for local cuisine.
+I loved that this tour gives visitors a primer to Southern food before they venture out to the other well-known restaurants.
+The guides are very knowledgeable and have a real passion for local cuisine.
 While you get lots of samples on the tour, I recommend at least having a light breakfast beforehand.